Jamie Grill/Getty Images

 No. 5: Skipping the mortgage payment

-In a similar fashion, paying the credit card bill instead of the mortgage payment is also a huge risk and a big no-no, says Nicol.
+Paying the credit card bill instead of the mortgage payment is also a huge risk and leaves you vulnerable to foreclosure.

 Sadly, this strategy became more common after an unprecedented drop in home prices put more homeowners on the brink of losing their homes, says Barrett Burns, president and CEO of VantageScore Solutions, the company behind the credit-scoring model VantageScore.